tarwn/lessthandot-hugo/blogs/content/posts/2010-05-28-virtual-lab-creating-a-2008-r2-domain-co.md

 The installer wraps up with the common Finish screen and a request to reboot.

-After rebooting, our “Initial Configuration Tasks” window confirms our new roles have been installed.
+After rebooting, our "Initial Configuration Tasks" window confirms our new roles have been installed.

 <div class="screenshot">
   <a href="http://www.tiernok.com/LTDBlog/BasicDC/16_setup.png" title="View Fullsize" target="_blank"><img src="http://www.tiernok.com/LTDBlog/BasicDC/16_setup.png" alt="DCPromo" /></a><br /> Initial Configuration Tasks – Roles